 30. Pest Control serializes Scientific Guide

-PMP Hall of Famer Dr. Lee Truman’s most notable accomplishment essentially started as a serialized guide in Pest Control magazine in 1961: Truman’s Scientific Guide to Pest Control Operations.
-The seventh edition of this industry bible is available in English and Spanish.
+2002 PMP Hall of Famer Dr. Lee Truman’s most notable accomplishment essentially started as a serialized guide in Pest Control magazine in 1961: Truman’s Scientific Guide to Pest Control Operations.
+The seventh edition of this industry bible is available today in both English and Spanish.

-Chlorpyrifos, the active ingredient in Dursban, was discovered and synthesized in 1961 by Ray Rigterink, a research scientist from Dow Chemical Co.
-By 1981, Dursban’s family of products included the popular Dursban TC temiticide.
-In 2000, Dow AgroSciences started phasing out the chemical voluntarily.
+Chlorpyrifos, the active ingredient in Durban, was discovered and synthesized in 1961 by Ray Rigterink, a research scientist from Dow Chemical Co., a legacy company of Corteva Agriscience.
+By 1981, Durban’s family of products included the popular Durban TC termiticide.
+In 2000, the then-manufacturer Dow AgroSciences started phasing out the chemical voluntarily.

 32. Silent Spring published